bingomanatee/looking-glass-engine/README.md

 Global stores can be provided in context, or simply linked as a module when needed and subscribed to as above.

+## Immutability

+Immutable values can be stored in map keys; however if you want to make the entire store immutable you should `.pipe()` the store out to a separate Subject that `map()`s the map into an immutable context.
+For what its worth, the root value of a ValueMapStream/ValueObjectStream is always unique, recreated with every `next(value)`.

+## Eventing, field subjects and other advanced features

-If you want to get familiar with interrupt and eventing in LGE, review the [ADVANCED_README](/ADVANCED_README.md)
+If you want to get familiar with eventing in LGE, review the [ADVANCED_README](/ADVANCED_README.md).
+Eventing is not critical in all use cases; its how `filter(fn)` and `finalize(fn)` are managed, and its how you can do other mid-change operations to enforce schema.